katsh927/anim-435-2024-14440379/midterm/README.md

 Features
 - Loads cameras from a CSV list.
 - Allows selection of cameras from a UI control.
-- Sets the filmback size and focal length correctly.
+- Sets the filmback size and focal length.
 - Adds a framing chart image plane to the selected camera.

 Installation